 In the past few years I have gained my Oncology Massage Diploma from The Middlesex School of Complementary Medicine and my Aromatherapy and Cancer qualification from The Penny Price School of Aromatherapy.
 I hope to ease the symptom and stress burden of those in my local area suffering from cancer or those who are survivors of cancer and need the reassurance of a safe massage experience.

-I have also enhanced my massage further with courses completed in hip and lower limb deep tissue massage, neck, back and shoulders deep tissue massage and Thai Foot Massage.
+I have enhanced my massage further with courses completed in hip and lower limb deep tissue massage, neck, back and shoulders deep tissue massage and Thai Foot Massage.